DIY Rustic Floating Storage Cabinets

-Mount the handle and the padlock door latch with the 1in screws
+Lastly, mount the handle and the padlock door latch with the 1-in screws

-I have a method to mount the cabinets relatively easily.
+I have a method to mount the cabinets relatively easily if you don’t have any help.
 Set the cabinet on something that will hold it at the exact height it will be mounted on the wall.
-(I used a crate with some 2x4s stacked on top)
+(I used a crate with some wood pieces stacked on top)

 Then I covered the top with an old towel

-Set the cabinet on top of the box, mount it to the wall, then slide the box out from beneath.
+Next, set the cabinet on top of the box, (use a level on the top to make sure it is straight), mount it to the wall, then slide the box out from beneath.
 The towel helps it slide out easy and prevents any scratching.

 The red dots show where I drilled 3in wood screws through the back braces and into the studs inside the wall to mount (The third back brace in the pic is hidden by the lower shelf).